“Everything will be okay in the end. If it’s not okay, it’s not the end.”

 I remember hearing that my old classmate was diagnosed with cancer when we were twenty.
 I remember learning about my neighbor’s youngest child going missing and subsequently being found at the bottom of a lake.
 I remember seeing my brother stillborn, dead from the beginning.

 Some sad stories aren’t such direct sob stories.
 Some sad stories involve decades of self sacrifice and settling as people succumb to their circumstances.
 People make the wrong mistakes over and over.
 Sometimes these people just end up bitter and full of regret.
 Sometimes they end up broken.
-Maybe you passed this person by on the street as they were begging for change or delirious from drug abuse.
+Maybe you passed by this person on the street as they were begging for change or delirious from drug abuse.
 These stories aren’t as easy to sum up in a line, but they exist too.

 Some stories can be retold as an archetype.
 Go talk to a social worker, or a therapist, or an ER/ICU doctor.
 Maybe they can recall names, maybe not.
 But they will probably have a general story they’ve watched unfold 1000 times, with a seemingly recurring main character, who falls to the same tragedy every time.
 The overdose story, the growing-up-in-a-drug-household story, the rape story, the chronic depression story.